-20 Most Amazing Things to Do in Budapest
+Top 20 Amazing Things to Do in Budapest

-There are so many amazing things to do in Budapest and therefore it is one of the most popular travel destinations for an unforgettable city trip in Europe.
-During a visit you will enjoy a very special flair, a unique historical charm and countless breathtaking attractions.
-Just think of the magnificent Budapest Parliament, the imposing Buda Castle and the world-famous Fisherman’s Bastion, which are the most famous places to see in Budapest.
-Apart from these main tourist attractions, there are many other things to do, so you won’t get bored on a city trip to the Hungarian metropolis!
+There are so many fantastic things to do in Budapest, making it one of the most popular destinations for an unforgettable city break in Europe.
+When visiting Budapest, you will enjoy a very special flair, a unique historical charm and countless breathtaking attractions.
+The magnificent Budapest Parliament, the imposing Buda Castle and the world-famous Fisherman’s Bastion are just some of the most famous places to see in Budapest.
+Apart from these major tourist attractions, there are many other things to do in Budapest to ensure that you won’t get bored while visiting the Hungarian metropolis!
 But what are the top things to see in Budapest, what are the insider tips, and what are the attractions you should not miss?

-In this travel guide, we have compiled the most beautiful attractions and the best things to do in Budapest with the most interesting places that should not be missed on any trip.
-Additionally, we provide also plenty of tips to help you plan your trip!
+In this travel guide, we have compiled the most beautiful attractions and the best things to do in Budapest that you should not miss.
+There are also numerous tips to help you plan your trip!

-Another important attraction in Budapest is the picturesque fisherman’s bastion.
-It enchants with countless cylindrical turrets, beautiful stairs and magnificent viewing platforms.
-Built between 1899 and 1905, this historic building is one of the most visited sights in the Hungarian capital and for sure one of the most instagrammable spots in Budapest.
-Due to the location on the Budapest Castle Hill, you can enjoy a breathtaking view of the city and the blue Danube from the Fisherman’s Bastion.
-The views over the Danube bank and the Buda Castle District have been on the list of UNESCO World Heritage Sites since 1987.
+The picturesque Fisherman’s Bastion is one of Budapest’s main attractions.
+It features countless cylindrical turrets, beautiful staircases and grandiose viewing platforms.
+Built between 1899 and 1905, this historic structure is one of the most visited attractions in the Hungarian capital and a must-see on any city tour.
+Located on Budapest’s Castle Hill, the Fishermen’s Bastion offers a breathtaking view of the city and the blue Danube.
+The view of the Danube embankment with the Buda Castle district has been on the UNESCO World Heritage List since 1987.

-Tip: The entrance fee to the Fishermen’s Bastion is free, a small charge is only required for certain areas and viewpoints.
+Tip: The entrance fee to the Fishermen’s Bastion is free of charge.
+A small admission fee is only required for certain areas and viewpoints.

 Budapest Castle Hill Funicular (Budavari Siklo)

 A ride on the Castle Hill Funicular is one of the best things to do in Budapest and almost a must on any trip to the city.
-This nostalgic railway was built in 1870 and worked with a steam engine.
-During World War II, the railway was badly damaged and could only be reopened around 40 years later in 1986.
-Also today, the Burgberg funicular takes you up to the castle district in only 2 minutes.
-During the trip you will enjoy a wonderful view down to the chain bridge, the Danube River and the city.
+This nostalgic railway was built in 1870 and used to be powered by a steam engine.
+It was badly damaged during the Second World War and only reopened 40 years later in 1986.
+Even today, the historic Castle Hill funicular takes visitors up to the castle district in 2 minutes.
+During the ride you can enjoy a magnificent view of the beautiful Chain Bridge, the Danube and the city.

-Don`t miss to visit the lovely castle grounds.
-The entrance is free and there is a lot to discover on a walk through the picturesque complex: the Lion Gate, through which you can get into the courtyard of the palace complex, the beautiful Habsburg staircase, the Matthias fountain and of course the fabulous view of Budapest.
+There is a lot to discover on a walk through the picturesque complex.
+The Lion Gate, through which you can get into the courtyard of the palace complex, the beautiful Habsburg staircase, the Matthias fountain and, of course, the fabulous view of Budapest are worth seeing.

-Tip: To experience Budapest at night is just lovely.
-Without a doubt, the best view of the glittering city can be admired from the garden of the castle palace.
+Tip: Experiencing Budapest at night is just unique.
+Undoubtedly, the best view of the glittering city can be admired from the Castle Garden.

 Great Market Hall

-Really worth a visit is also the Great Market Hall of Budapest, the Nagy Vásárcsarnok, is a really worthwhile experience.
+A visit to the Great Market Hall of Budapest, the Nagy Vásárcsarnok, is a really worthwhile experience.
 It is located near the Liberty Bridge and has become a famous attraction in recent years.
-Above all, the unique steel structure of the 120-year-old hall makes this sight an architectural highlight and always lets the market hall shine in bright light.
+The unique steel construction of the 120-year-old hall makes this sight an architectural highlight and lets the interior of the market hall always shine in bright light.
 Both locals and tourists visit this huge market hall and browse through the shops selling fresh food, delicacies, spices, cheese and meat products.

 Tip: Most of these pubs are located in the area around the Jewish Quarter, which is actually also a fantastic area to stay in.
-The Barceló Budapest, for example, is one of the best hotels in the trendy district.
+The Barceló Budapest is one of the best hotels in the trendy district.

 St. Stephen’s Basilica

 The beautiful Roman Catholic St. Stephen’s Basilica is a particularly imposing attraction in Budapest.
-As the largest church in the capital and the 3rd-largest church in the country impresses with its huge dome and beautiful facade.
-Also from inside the magnificent church is extremely worth seeing and can be visited for a fee.
-Here you can marvel at magnificent paintings, the treasury and also the relic of St. Stephen, his right hand.
+As the largest church in the capital and the 3rd-largest church in Hungary, this historic building impresses with an impressive dome and a beautiful facade.
+The interior of this magnificent church is also well worth seeing and can be visited for an entrance fee.
+You can admire magnificent paintings, the treasury and also the relics of St. Stephen, which is actually his right hand.

 A real highlight, however, is the viewing platform on the dome of St. Stephen’s Basilica.
 The elevator takes you up to the main dome in the middle of the church.
 Once you are at the top, there is a wonderful panorama with an incredible view of the old town, the rooftops of Budapest and the castle district.